daggerhartlab/wp-starter-theme/README.md

 * Styles are typically placed in `assets/scss/content-sections/{component_name}.scss` and imported in the "Flexible Content Sections" portion of `assets/styles.scss`
 * JavaScripts are typically placed in `assets/js/{component_name.es6.js}`.
 Note that files with the `.js` extension without the `.es6` prefix are ignored since these represent build artifacts.
 There is also a `scripts.es6.js` file where globally applicable JS code can go if needed.
 * At this point, you can view the page where you added the component and see the result

+#### Using components for specific post types

+By default, the "Page" post type uses the ACF components, but other post types do not.
+To add components to other content types, follow these steps:

+* Edit the "Page Content Sections" field group
+* In the "Settings" section, add a new rule underneath "Post type is equal to Page" and select your post type
+* In the `single.php` template (or `single-{post-type}.php` for your post type), add the `page_content_sections` field to the Twig template context (see `page.php` for an example)
+* In the Twig template for your content type single view, you can now include the partial that handles components.
+See `page.twig` for an example.

 ### Directory Structure